thomaspickup/QUB-CSC3002-Project/README.md

 * Develop and implement an algorithm for measuring agreement/different between existing labels and the new label sets (novel labelling).

 ## Usage
+To run this project you need installed:
+* Python (2.7)
+* R (3.5.3)
+  * Boruta
+  * e1071
+  * caret

 ## To Do List
+In order of tasks
+* Implement Timing to compile_apiresults.py
+* Add in Benign files and expand model to output whether it thinks something is malicious or not
+* Implement Boruta to attempt to select features from dataset
+* Test with the decision tree algorithm
+* Implement a product version that takes in the model and an api result and then outputs its predicted status

 ## Notes